www-codeblock-io/Sovereign/README.md

    ```bash copy
    electrum
    ```
-If the ```Network``` light in the bottom righthand corner of Electrum GUI is blue then you are connected to your own node running behind Tor.
+If the ```Network``` light in the bottom righthand corner of Electrum GUI is blue then you are connected to your own node (which we configured & verified is running behind Tor).
 It is now safe to interact with your real wallets.

 ---
 # Install Specter wallet